eFixia/Magic_8_Ball/README.txt

-This is a quick project to demonstraight the random module by using it in a Magic 8 Ball.
+This is a fun quick project to demonstraight the random module by using it to create a Magic 8 Ball.